mmachenry/star-battle/README.md

 TODO
 ---

+* Improve performance of rows constraint by somehow not building up a large tree of possible outcomes.
+A potential algorithm to solve this is mentioned in the comments.

 * Consider parallelizing solution generation.
 A good strategy for this might be to provide an argument to generate that constrians the most significant digit in the puzzle generation to be a particular number.
 It could then be